rogusdev/aws-cli-mfa/README.md

 # aws-cli-mfa
-Python + bash script to streamline official AWS process for using MFA with the AWS CLI
+Python + shell script to streamline official AWS process for using MFA with the AWS CLI

 Matches to: https://aws.amazon.com/premiumsupport/knowledge-center/authenticate-mfa-cli/